zicat/tributary/doc/user_guide.md

 $ cd release/tributary
 ```

-If everything is right, the current dir is the release dir named tributary which contains some sub dirs like bin,
+If expected, the current dir is the release dir named tributary which contains dirs include bin, config, libs.
-config, libs.

 ### A simple example

 Here, we give an example in config/application.properties like below:

-Note: server.port and source.s1.netty.port is not be used, channel.c1.dirs is existing and allowed to read and write.

 ```properties
 server.port=8765